Global IPOs rise on stock market rebound, private equity exits

 ASIA SLOWLY EMERGES

-Equity issuance in Asia ex-Japan rebounded as companies took advantage of surging share prices to raise $46 billion in stock and convertible bond offerings, 6 percent more than a year earlier.
+Equity issuance in Asia ex-Japan rebounded as companies took advantage of surging share prices to raise $46 billion (30 billion pounds) in stock and convertible bond offerings, 6 percent more than a year earlier.

-The $1.3 billion IPO of Mapletree Greater China Commercial Trust (MAPE.SI) underscored a trend expected to continue for the remainder of the year, with yield-hungry investors looking to boost returns with global interest rates seen low for the foreseeable future.
+The $1.3 billion (858.4 million pounds) IPO of Mapletree Greater China Commercial Trust (MAPE.SI) underscored a trend expected to continue for the remainder of the year, with yield-hungry investors looking to boost returns with global interest rates seen low for the foreseeable future.

 "Interest rates remain very low so investors continue to search for yield," said Jonathan Penkin, head of equity capital markets for Asia ex-Japan at Goldman Sachs in Hong Kong.
 "High quality assets with a yield element are all near or at the top of their historical trading ranges."

-Still, IPO activity sank 56 percent from last year to $3.3 billion, making it the slowest start of the year in the region since 2009.
-Despite the downturn early into 2013, bankers expect activity to pick up, with listings from motor sport racing company Formula One and Alibaba Group, and multibillion-dollar offerings from China Galaxy Securities, Sinopec Engineering and several medium-sized Chinese banks.
+Still, IPO activity sank 56 percent from last year to $3.3 billion (2.1 billion pounds), making it the slowest start of the year in the region since 2009.
+Despite the downturn early into 2013, bankers expect activity to pick up in coming months, with listings from motor sport racing company Formula One and Alibaba Group, and multibillion-dollar offerings from China Galaxy Securities, Sinopec Engineering and several medium-sized Chinese banks.

+"Alibaba will redefine the year," said an equity capital markets banker at a global investment bank, who was not authorized to speak publicly on the matter.

-(Reporting By Olivia Oran in New York, Kylie MacLellan in London and Elzio Barreto in Hong Kong; Editing by Soyoung Kim, Steve Orlofsky and Bernard Orr)
+(Reporting By Olivia Oran in New York, Kylie MacLellan in London and Elzio Barreto in Hong Kong; Editing by Soyoung Kim and Steve Orlofsky)